dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/CreateSynonym.md

 Here are a few important notes about using synonyms:

-* Synonyms share the same name space as tables or views.
-You cannot create a synonym with the same name as a table that already exists in the same schema.
-Similarly, you cannot create a table or view with a name that matches a synonym that is already present.
+* Synonyms/Aliases share the same name space as tables or views.
+You cannot create a synonym/alias with the same name as a table that already exists in the same schema.
+Similarly, you cannot create a table or view with a name that matches a synonym/alias that is already present.
-* You can create a synonym for a table or view that does not yet exist;
+* You can create a synonym/alias for a table or view that does not yet exist;
-  however, you can only use the synonym if the table or view is present in your database.
+  however, you can only use the synonym/alias if the table or view is present in your database.
-* You can create synonyms for other synonyms (nested synonyms); however, an error will occur if you attempt to create a synonym that results in a circular reference.
+* You can create synonyms/aliases for other synonyms/aliases (nested synonyms); however, an error will occur if you attempt to create one that results in  a circular reference.
-* You cannot create synonyms in system schemas.
+* You cannot create synonyms/aliases in system schemas.
 Any schema that starts  with `SYS` is a system schema.
-* You cannot define a synonym for a temporary table.
+* You cannot define a synonym/alias for a temporary table.

 ## Example